-Jane, Healthcare Design Director at HKS Architects has over fifteen years of experience in healthcare design, where she has had the opportunity to be involved with a number of new build medical facilities and the remodelling of existing properties for both public and private clients.
-She enjoys the challenge of a complex brief through medical planning and user engagement and strives to develop considered approaches to designing for the healthcare environment.
+Jane, Healthcare Design Director at HKS Architects has over 17 years of experience in healthcare design, where she has had the opportunity to be involved with a number of new build medical facilities and the remodelling of existing properties for both public and private clients.
+She enjoys the challenge of a complex brief through medical planning and user engagement and strives to develop considered approaches to design.
 Her interests were further reflected in obtaining her MSc Planning Buildings for Health degree at MARU.

 Marisa would like AfH to continue to be the go-to collegiate community it was for her 18 years ago as an aspiring architectural student.
 Having since qualified as an architect and practiced within the healthcare sector throughout this period, she recognises the need for mentoring and intellectual guidance for the next generation of designers, in a way that still embraces innovation and challenges the norm.